-Introduction My title is intended to bring to mind H.V.
-Morton (1892-1979), who in the first half of this century wrote one of the most popular series of travel books ever.
-Most were called 'In Search of . . .'-Scotland, Ireland, Wales, etc. Morton went everywhere, boldly going where no man, except possibly George Borrow, had gone before, and visiting more locations in his tiny motor car than will ever be found in the recorded voyages of the Starship Enterprise.
+My title is intended to bring to your mind H V Morton, Henry Vollam Morton (1892-1979), who in the first half of this century wrote one of the most popular series of travel books ever.
+Most were called 'In Search of ...' - Scotland, Ireland, Wales ...
+Morton went everywhere, boldly going where no man, except possibly George Borrow, had gone before, and visiting more locations in his tiny motor car than will ever be found in the recorded voyages of the Star Ship Enterprise.
 His efforts were much appreciated.
-In Search of England, for example, went through ten editions in two years.
+In Search of England, for example, went through 10 editions in two years.
 His books are still read, though more now for the nostalgia they generate than for their real-world relevance.

-Those of us involved in English language studies and teaching can benefit from Morton's method.
+Those of us involved in English language studies and teaching, and perhaps those in particular who are swimming against the ever-shifting currents that comprise the National English Curriculum, can benefit from Morton's method.
 In the Preface to In Search of England (1927), he observes:

 I have gone round England like a magpie picking up any bright thing that pleased me.
-A glance at the route followed will prove that this is not a guide-book, and a glance at the contents will expose me to scorn of local patriots who will see, with incredulous rage, that on many an occasion I passed silently through their favourite village.
+A glance at the route followed will prove that this is not a guide book, and a glance at the contents will expose me to the scorn of local patriots who will see, with incredulous rage, that on many an occasion I passed silently through their favourite village.
 That is inevitable.
 It was a moody holiday, and I followed the roads; some of them led me aright and some astray.
 The first were the most useful; the others were the most interesting.

-In this paper I am not in search of England, but in search of English, and I shall be similarly selective in my travels.
+Today, I am not in search of England, but in search of English, and I shall be similarly selective in my travels.
 My destinations have all been identified by linguists, in papers which have appeared in the last five years or so, as well worth a visit, and in each case I have found the excursion worthwhile.
-There are several places which I have no intention of visiting, and I am sorry if this will cause some to respond with incredulous rage-the infinitesimally tiny village of Great Splitting, for example, with its medieval Adverbial Inn (where each night they call 'Hurry up please, it's timely'), or the hamlet of Little Caeyce, lying between Ewe and Eye.
+There are several places which I have no intention of visiting, and I am sorry if this will cause some to respond with incredulous rage - the infinitesimally tiny village of Great Splitting, for example, with its medieval Adverbial Inn (where each night they call Hurry Up Please It's Timely), or the hamlet of Little Cayce, lying between Ewe and Eye.
 We shall not go there.